in Houston County, Minn.

 Minnesota Public Radio recently interviewed local farmer Mary Lou Graf along with EDA Director Allison Wagner on part of the County’s new farming initiative.
 Find the MPR news story here.

-In 2019, the Houston County Economic Development Authority is collaborating with the University of Minnesota Extension and with Workforce Development Inc. in an effort to help local farmers who are looking to try something new either on or off their farms.
+The Houston County Economic Development Authority is collaborating with the University of Minnesota Extension and with Workforce Development Inc. in an effort to help local farmers who are looking to try something new either on or off their farms.

 Many resources are already available to our local agricultural producers.
 The EDA is researching market opportunities for non-traditional agricultural products.
 The EDA can also assist in submitting grants for special on-farm projects and has a revolving loan fund for gap financing qualifying projects.